graphcommerce-org/graphcommerce/docs/feature-list.md

 - [x] Blend content and commerce by adding products to content pages and rich content to product pages. — [Enhanced]
 - [x] Create reusable dynamic blocks targeted to customer segments. — [Commerce]
-- [x] Easily stage and preview content for seamless updates. — [Enhanced]
+- [x] Easily stage and preview content for seamless updates. — [Partial]
-- [x] Manage upcoming site changes with a timeline dashboard. — [Enhanced]
+- [x] Manage upcoming site changes with a timeline dashboard. - [Commerce]
 - [x] Organize content pages and add pagination, navigation, and menus with a page hierarchy tool. — [Enhanced]
 - [x] Track and restore previous versions of content pages. — [Enhanced]
 - [x] Engage customers with exciting imagery from Adobe Stock, straight from your Adobe Commerce instance.
 - [x] Save content and layouts as templates.
-Apply them to new areas across sites and store views. — [Enhanced]
+Apply them to new areas across sites and store views.
 - [x] Provide creatives, designers, and agencies with direct, controlled access to the Media Gallery.